-Experience gifts are all the rage, and for good reason.
+Experience gifts are all the rage and for good reason.
 When you look back on life, it won’t be the toys, clothes, and gadgets you remember.
 Let’s be honest.
-Most of those things are just laying around your house creating clutter, as you read this.
+Most of those things are just lying around your house creating clutter, as you read this.

 What you will remember is the laughs, the songs, and the love you felt when spending time with family and friends.
 You’ll remember the sense of accomplishment after mastering a new skill.
 You’ll remember the tranquil calm that sets in as you step into nature.

 When you give experiences, you’re really gifting memories that will last for years to come.
 Of course, you have a ton of different people to shop for, so you’re looking for variety and affordability.

 This is why the ideas on this list include great experience gifts for men and women.
 Many of the activities are kid-friendly as well.

 There are also a variety of options for every budget.
 Prices range from FREE to over $200, with most being $50 and under.

 For your convenience, this post may contain various affiliate links.
 As an affiliate, and as an Amazon Associate, I earn from qualifying purchases.
 View the disclosure page for more information.